 Fostering Quality in Qualitative Research: A List of Practical Strategies by Safary Wa-Mbaleka

-Qualitative research is an ongoing disruptive innovation in educational research.
-Recognizing resistance to qualitative research study is often due to lack of knowledge, this article proposes a list of criteria to evaluate the quality of qualitative research papers, drawn from leading qualitative research texts.
+Recognizing that resistance to qualitative research study is often due to lack of knowledge, this article proposes a list of criteria to evaluate the quality of qualitative research papers, drawn from leading qualitative research texts.